Credit: Rick Osentoski-USA TODAY Sports

 We resume our season preview back-and-forth, with Mike answering Josh’s question about Wisconsin–is this team becoming the Atlanta Braves of college basketball?
 Always a good team, always in the postseason, but never a real threat to win it all?

-Each Tuesday morning during the Big Ten football season the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
-We post the audio Tuesday afternoon for each segment of the call, and we do this every week.
-Also, @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along online Tuesday mornings.
+Each Tuesday morning during the Big Ten football season, the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
+We post the audio for each segment of the call here, and we do this every Tuesday afternoon.